GoogleChrome/CertificateTransparency/log_policy.md

 If a log is unable to provide sufficient `get-entries` capacity to ensure these requirements, operators should apply rate limiting to `add-chain` and `add-pre-chain` log endpoints to reduce overall load on the log.
 Operators should work to ensure that the impact of reduced log availability is minimized on time-sensitive certificate issuance, such as by specifically prioritizing `add-pre-chain` over `add-chain` endpoints, or by more aggressively limiting submissions of certificates with `notBefore` dates significantly in the past.

-A description of the log's rate limiting policies must be posted to the log operator's chromium bug whenever limits are updated.
+The log operator's chromium bug should be kept up to date with a description of all rate limiting policies applied to the log.

 Logs that are only able to operate with rate limits that prevent typical usage of the log by certificate submitters or monitors may be removed from Chrome's log list for failure to provide an adequate level of service.